 Its head has a form of two top shells fixed to each other, displaying a refined technique, and the long rich face looks fleshy.

 The thinly expressed robe covers the left shoulder while leaving the right shoulder exposed, revealing the dignified form of the body.

 The robe is draped on the left arm and the U-shaped folds are around the front part of the body.

-The index finger of the right hand gently covered by the left hand is contrary to the posture usually taken by the statue of Seated Gilt-bronze Vairocana Buddha.Firmly built shoulders, voluminous chest and slim waist of the statue make it felt as the ideal and refined work of Silla period.
+The index finger of the right hand gently covered by the left hand is unlike the posture usually seen on statues of Vairocana Buddha.